Lord-Cinders/CGarColl/readme.md

 // returns 0 if the node is successfully added otherwise 1. int StructInsertIntoDb(StructDbList * list, StructDbNode * node);

-// searchs the table for a struct and returns the pointer to the node if found otherwise NULL StructDbNode * StructLookUp(StructDbList * list, const char * StructName);
+// searches the table for a struct and returns the pointer to the Node.
+If found otherwise, NULL.
+StructDbNode * StructLookUp(StructDbList * list, const char * StructName);
 ````

-2. `Fields` - This data structure allows to store information about individual data members of a `struct`
+2. `Fields` - This data structure allows you to store information about individual data members of a `struct.`

 ````
 typedef struct Fields